BACKPACKERS GUIDE TO LAKE LOUISE

 - Meander along any of the trails surrounding Lake Louise

-- Visit Lake Morraine and hike through the Valley of the Ten Peaks
+- Visit Lake Moraine and the Valley of the Ten Peaks

 Moose Tours visiting Lake Louise

-Our most popular Rocky Mountain tours that take an overnight stop at Lake Louise: Caribou (8 day), Big West (10 day) or Pacific (15 day).
-For a shorter option departing from Banff you can take the 3 day Athabasca tour.
+Our most popular Rocky Mountain tours that make a day stop at Lake Louise: Caribou (8 day), Big West (10 day) or Pacific (14 day).
+For a shorter option departing from Banff, you can take the 3 day Athabasca tour.

 Lake Louise Accommodation